 Trust is in crisis all around the world.
 The four key institutions of trust in business, government, NGOs, and media have been in decline for years.
 So much so that the majority of respondents to the Edelman Trust Barometer1 now believe that the overall system is simply no longer functional and does not work for them.

 The consequence to such an environment of suspicion and cynicism is that people’s concerns over globalisation,2 the pace of innovation, employment prospects, immigration and eroding social values are turned into fear.
 And fear-factor politics has become endemic.
 The consequence is evidenced in the rise of political figures such as Donald Trump, the rise of extreme political parties across Europe, the collapse of establishment politics in France, the failure of the Italian referendum, Brexit and then the Theresa May election debacle.
 All these events are inextricably linked because they were all decisions that were fundamentally driven by a lack of trust.
+According to reports, Theresa May was warned not to proceed with a snap election by her campagin guru Lynton Crosby CEO of the CT Group elections consultancy.

 The Barometer revealed nothing less than a malignancy sweeping across democratic nations in particular.
 Trust in the media is now at an all-time low.
 Government is now the least trusted institution in half of all 28 nations in the survey.
 Even trust in business leaders has collapsed globally, plummeting in every country studied – whilst right at the very bottom of the survey results, government leaders retain the title of least credible.